cavai-research/Adonis-Queue/README.md

 It provides database based queue to run jobs and works out-of-box with Lucid

-Supports running jobs in queue, retries, scheduling, re-scheduling, basic failure tracking and delaying job execution (public API is WIP)
+Supports running jobs in queue, retries, scheduling, re-scheduling, basic failure tracking and delaying job execution

 ## Prerequisites